gobeyondidentity/bi-cli/docs/CommandLineHelp.md

 ###### **Subcommands:**

 * `setup` — Setup allows you to provision an Okta tenant to be used for subsequent commands
-* `create-scim-app` — Creates a SCIM app in Okta that is connected to the SCIM app created in the previous step.
-Note that this command will generate the app and assign all groups to the SCIM app.
-However, there is a manual step you have to complete on your own which unfortunately cannot be automated.
-When you run this command the first time, we'll provide you with a SCIM base URL and API token that you'll need to copy into the SCIM app in Okta.
-You will also have to enable provisioning of identities manually in Okta.
-The good news is that both of these steps are very easy to do
-* `create-custom-attribute` — Creates a custom attribute in Okta on the default user type that will be used to create an IDP routing rule in Okta.
-This is a boolean value that gets set to "true" whenever a passkey is bound for a specific user
-* `create-identity-provider` — Takes the external SSO connection you created in Beyond Identity and uses it to configure an identity provider in Okta.
-This is the identity provider that will be used to authenticate Okta users using Beyond Identity
-* `create-routing-rule` — The final step when setting up Beyond Identity as an MFA in Okta.
-This will use the custom attribute you created using an earlier command to route users who have provisioned a Beyond Identity passkey to Beyond Identity during authentication
 * `fast-migrate` — Automatically populates Beyond Identities SSO with all of your Okta applications.
 Additionally, it will automatically assign all of your Beyond Identity users to the correct application based on assignments in Okta.
 Note that each tile you see in Beyond Identity will be an opaque redirect to Okta